The Epidemic of Burnout Among High-Achieving Women and Its Antidote

 The first step is to acknowledge burnout for what it is – not a passing ailment but a chronic condition – and to understand its roots, how it’s built up over time, and how it affects different areas of our lives.
 Once we examine our personal relationship to burnout, we can also recognize how pervasive it is around us.
 You’re far from alone in suffering from it, which means there are larger systems that foster it.
 And yes, I’m looking at you, capitalism and patriarchy.

-Most of my coaching clients are high-achieving women in their 30’s who have worked hard throughout their lives and attained the kind of professional and personal successes they had only dreamt of.
+Most of my coaching clients are high-achieving women in their 30’s and 40's who have worked hard throughout their lives and attained the kind of professional and personal successes they had only dreamt of.
 Yet, they’re far from feeling the way they expected to feel.
 In fact, being successful carries a certain precariousness.
 To maintain their place, they feel the need to work even harder.
 Most of them have internalized the idea that they should be working all the time, which is reinforced by everyone else they know, including their peers, family, and employers.

 What is the deeper reason behind this constant pressure to do more?
 For many women, there is a feeling that we are not enough as we are, and therefore we need to do more to prove ourselves worthy.
 The feeling is widespread and affects even the smartest and most accomplished women.
 Underneath the surface, there are ancestral, collective, and personal wounds around what it means to be in our power.
 For millennia, women who were deemed as too visible, outspoken, powerful, brilliant, or willful were persecuted or even burned at the stake.
 This long history of oppression is deeply imprinted in our DNA, and most of us inherited the belief that it is not safe to fully shine in our light.
 So, our subconscious mind creates self-defeating stories – stories about self-judgment, self-doubt, lack of confidence, imposter syndrome – to keep us from reaching our goals, dreams, and desires, because it’s safer for us to hide and remain small.